 Enroll in the Metro syringe disposal program for $5 and get a free sharps container each time you return one.
 A $5 hazardous waste fee for up to 35 gallons is also required.
 Group homes, residential care facilities and other commercial or business customers should contact a medical waste management company, their garbage hauler or Metro’s recycling hotline for disposal options.
 If you have questions about medical waste disposal, contact Metro at 503-234-3000.

 I want to help.
 Where can I find out about organizing a neighborhood cleanup?

 Contact the City of Portland Bureau of Planning and Sustainability at 503-823-7202 for city-organized cleanup dates and locations.
 Neighborhood Coalitions also schedule cleanup events:

 Many neighborhoods and community groups are organizing clean up events.
 Talk to your local city government or neighborhood association about organizing an event close to home.
 Portland residents can find information about your neighborhood association from the City of Portland Office of Community & Civic Life at 503-823-4519.

 Request a free 1-quart disposal container

-Multnomah County has launched a pilot to provide neighbors with free sharps container.
+Multnomah County provides neighbors with free sharps containers.
 Each bin is about 1 quart, and can hold about 50 syringes.
 Just fill out this form (English), and someone will reach out to schedule a good time for you to pick up the container.
 Every order will include a brief guide on how to safely dispose of syringes and a list of places where you can drop off the bins when you are done.